KenYew/python-playground/README.md

                 count += 1
     return count
 ```
-✅ **DEPTH FIRST SEARCH (ITERATIVE)**: _for each cell, if cell is 1 and unvisited, run dfs, increment count and mark each contiguous 1's as visited in auxiliary matrix_
+✅ **DEPTH FIRST SEARCH (RECURSIVE)**: _for each cell, if cell is 1 and unvisited, run dfs, increment count and mark each contiguous 1's as visited in auxiliary matrix_

 ---
 ## [🟨 Max Area of Island](https://leetcode.com/problems/max-area-of-island/)